 If you need to see a specialist, you must contact your PCP for a Referral prior to the appointment.
-In most cases, a Referral will be given to a Plan Provider who is affiliated with the same hospital as your PCP or who has a working relationship with your PCP.
-Referrals to Plan Providers must be given in writing.
+In most cases, a Referral will be given to an Easy Access Provider who is affiliated with the same hospital as your PCP or who has a working relationship with your PCP.
+Referrals to Easy Access Providers must given in writing.